vickimzhang/vmzhang-academic/content/publication/phdpsf/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "ArcticNet"
 publication_short: ""

-abstract: "In the Canadian subarctic, the non-native plant Linaria vulgaris has invaded human-disturbed soils in and around the town of Churchill, Manitoba (58.8ºN), but has failed to spread into nearby tundra and taiga communities.
-This lack of spread over decades suggests that interactions with native soil communities might be a barrier to L. vulgaris, in contrast to areas where this plant has been long established; however, no local evidence for plant-soil feedbacks yet exists.
-In one of the first studies to investigate the role of plant-soil feedbacks in an invasion at high latitudes, we planted L. vulgaris in soil serially inoculated with live and sterilized field-collected soil that was sampled either from invaded or uninvaded plots, and measured plant performance (biomass) over three greenhouse generations.
-We also conducted soil chemical analyses on all soil samples to determine whether pH, and carbon, nitrogen, and phosphorous contents may contribute to feedbacks."
+abstract: "In the Canadian subarctic, the non-native plant <i>Linaria vulgaris</i> has invaded human-disturbed soils in and around the town of Churchill, Manitoba (58.8ºN), but for decades has failed to spread into nearby tundra and taiga communities.
+One possible explanation for this stasis might be greater resistance by soil communities in uninvaded areas relative to areas where this plant has been long established; however, no local evidence for such plant-soil feedbacks yet exists.
+In one of the first studies to investigate the role of plant-soil feedbacks in an invasion at high latitudes, we planted <i>L. vulgaris</i> in soil serially inoculated with live and sterilized field-collected soil that was sampled either from invaded or uninvaded plots within anthropogenically-disturbed areas, and measured plant performance (biomass) over three greenhouse iterations.
+We also conducted basic soil chemical analyses to determine whether pH, and carbon, nitrogen, and phosphorous contents differ between invaded and uninvaded areas.
+<br/><br/>
+There was no initial difference in plant biomass between soil inoculation treatments in the first two iterations.
+However, by iteration 3, we found that sterilization significantly increased <i>L. vulgaris</i> biomass in invaded soils, indicating feedback gradually becomes more negative in invaded soils compared to uninvaded soils.
+Soil chemistry did not differ significantly between invaded and uninvaded soils, though there was a tendency for invaded soils to contain slightly more carbon and nitrogen.
+These results reject the possibility than <i>L. vulgaris</i> is absent from uncolonized sites because their soil communities resist invasion.
+Instead, they provide evidence that <i>L. vulgaris</i> is inhibited by plant-soil feedbacks in invaded soils, while feedbacks in native-dominated soils do not represent a barrier to further local spread.
+Thus, explanations for the restriction of this species to anthropogenically modified areas must lie elsewhere."

 # Summary.
 An optional shortened abstract.
 summary: Investigating the role of plant-soil feedbacks of an invasive species at the edge of the Arctic.